-If you plan to live on your boat and dive on a regular basis, having a scuba-specific air compressor onboard gives you the opportunity to stay off the grid longer.
+If you plan to live on your boat and dive on a regular basis, having a scuba tank compressor onboard gives you the opportunity to stay off the grid longer.
 The most epic diving destinations are often well offshore, so be sure you’re ready for self-reliance in remote areas.

-The most significant factors to consider when purchasing a scuba diving compressor are:
+The most significant factors to consider when purchasing a scuba tank compressor for your boat are:

 - Gasoline, Diesel, or Electric